 Computer simulations, so-called backtests, solve this issue by allowing us to run many sophisticated tests within a short period.
 Therefore, it is fair to say that backtesting is at the core of everything we do at TuringTrader.com.
 We aim to provide the most accurate backtests for our portfolios so that you can feel comfortable investing with them.
 In this post, we explain the assumptions we make and the techniques we use.

 TuringTrader.org is an open-source project.
 You can download and use it as you see fit and free of charge.
 Even better, you can download the source code, analyze how it works, and adapt it to your application.
-However, the license terms require any derivative work also to be open-sourced.
+However, the license terms require any derivative work also to be open-source.
 TuringTrader.org uses the GNU Affero General Public License, which includes running derivative work on a server in its definition of software distribution.

-TuringTrader.com uses the exact same backtesting engine.
+TuringTrader.com uses the same backtesting engine.
 There are no hidden features we use that aren't also available to you.
 However, TuringTrader.com uses custom report templates to implement some of the site's features.

 Data Feeds and Proxies